Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 This book was issued by the Chuo Ward Kyobashi Library in March 2013.

-The history and culture of Chuo-ku are introduced in a very detailed manner so that it can be superimposed with Japanese history.
+The history and culture of Chuo-ku are introduced in great detail in a way that can be superimposed with Japanese history.

 As an image ...
 From "Our Chuo-ku" introduced last time,

-Isn't it like you delve deeper into the content?
+Is it as if you were going to dig deeper into the content?

 As an editorial policy, the main target seems to be "elementary school upper grades".